 The proper way, in which the agreement could have been terminated by issuing of a notice to the plaintiff, calling upon to complete the transaction within a particular time, failing which the contract will be treated as cancelled.

-That this is the proper way of terminating the contract is cleared from what has been observed in 'Narayana Swami PillaiV.
-Dhanakodi Ammal' - (1971) 1 Mys.
-L.J., 245 that when the contract is for the sale of immovable property the vendor must given reasonable notice requiring the performance within a definite time.
+That this is the proper way of terminating the contract is cleared from what has been observed in 'Narayana Swami Pillai vs. Dhanakodi Ammal', (1971) 1 Mys.
+L.J., 245 that when the contract is for the sale of immovable property the vendor must give reasonable notice requiring the performance within a definite time.